-- If either the blower wheel or motor must be replaced, remove the two bolts securing the motor to housing. - 2.
-Disconnect the motor wires in the burner junction box. - 3.
-Loosen the Allen screw securing the blower to the motor shaft and remove the wheel. - 4.
-When assembling the replacement assembly, slide the wheel onto the motor shaft and use feeler gauges to set space between the blower wheel and the motor face.
-This space must be:
+- If either the blower wheel or motor must be replaced, remove the two bolts securing the motor to housing. - $2. \quad \hbox{Disconnect the motor wires in the burner junction box}.$ - Loosen the Allen screw securing the blower to the motor shaft and remove the wheel - 4.
+When assembling the replacement assembly, slide the wheel onto the motor shaft and use feeler gauges to set a space of 3/64 inch between the blower wheel and the motor face. - Replace the motor/wheel assembly in the housing, wire the motor leads and secure the motor with the two bolts.